ymichael/projectintern/process.md

 Some of the questions asked might include:

-- recall questions
+- Recall questions
 - CS fundamentals
     - algorithms
     - operating systems
     - networks
-- technical discussions
+- Technical discussions
-- coding
+- Coding
-- problem solving
+- Problem solving
-- runtime analysis
+- Runtime analysis

 #### Onsites (rare for interns)
 Some companies prefer to have these instead of over-the-phone interviews.
 Some